Carl Moritz Gottsche

 Carl Moritz Gottsche (3 July 1808 – 28 September 1892) was a German physician and bryologist born in Altona.
 He was the father of geologist Carl Christian Gottsche (1859-1909).

 Gottsche was a leading authority of Hepaticae.
 With Christian Gottfried Daniel Nees von Esenbeck (1776-1858) and Johann Bernhard Wilhelm Lindenberg (1781-1851), he was author of Synopsis Hepaticarum (1844-47), which was a landmark work in the field of hepaticology.
+Together with Gottlob Ludwig Rabenhorst he issued and distributed no. 221 until no. 600 of the exsiccata series Hepaticae Europaeae.
+Die Lebermoose Europa's unter Mitwirkung mehrer namhafter Botaniker.

 In 1881 he received an honorary doctorate in philosophy from the University of Kiel.

 The botanical genera of liverworts; Gottschea in the family Schistochilaceae is named after him, as well as Gottschelia, which is in the family Cephaloziellaceae.